devme4f/php-project/README.md

 		config captcha serverside(somehow is not working..)
 		encrypt password (optional)

-	Using import other than keep redirecting.
+	Using include instead of redirecting.